What are the Public Transportation Options in Fiji?

 For more information on ferries in Fiji, see our Travelling Fiji by Ferry.

-Boat Transfers & Water Taxis
+Boat Transfers and Water Taxis

 Another way of getting between the islands is via boat transfers and water taxis.
 Boat transfers are usually organised by island resorts, offering their guests a way to get from the mainland to the island where the resort is based.
 Boat transfers are usually a quick and affordable way to get between island resorts and the mainland.
 However, destinations are limited to islands that are close to the mainland, such as the Mamanuca Islands, Beqa Island, Malake Island and Robinson Crusoe Island.